Drain-IQ logo placeholder

 Geolocation (GPS)

-• Enable GPS Tracking – request location access and show your position.
+• Enable Tracking – Show your current position

-• Follow GPS – keeps the map centered on your live position.
+• Follow Mode – Keep map centered on your location as you move

 Using Offline